webqit/webqit-community.docs/objective-sql/README.md

 ## The Storage
 Objective SQL lets you decide between underlying storage technologies without changing code.

-While we've used the inbuilt in-memory store in the examples above, we could easily switch to a persistent storage engine like IndexedDB by simply swiping in the IDB client...
+While we've used the inbuilt in-memory store in the examples above, we could easily switch to a persistent storage engine, like IndexedDB, by simply swiping in the appropriate client...

 ```sql
 import {